 10 Brutal But Hilarious Old Disses of Adorable Animals

-Today, people tend to speak about the animal kingdom with a certain reverence.
+Today, we tend to speak about the animal kingdom with a certain reverence.
 How times have changed!
-A century ago, most writers and academics didn’t think twice about taking cheap shots at our fellow creatures.
+A century ago, some people didn’t think twice about taking cheap shots at our fellow creatures.
 Neither did their forebears 100 years before that.
-Even Charles Darwin relished in demeaning the marine iguana, which he said were “large ... most disgusting, clumsy Lizards ... somebody calls them 'imps of darkness.'”
+Even Charles Darwin relished in demeaning the marine iguana, which he said were “most disgusting, clumsy Lizards.”
 If that burn makes you feel bad for the iguanas, just wait until you read Ernest Hemingway’s anti-hyena rant.

 1. “I HAVE NEVER SEEN SUCH AN UGLY ANIMAL OR ONE THAT IS MORE USELESS.”